Jaysigx/Drawbridge/README.md

-Car Drawbridge Script
+Drawbridge Script
 =================
-This script allows for the dynamic control and movement of a drawbridge in the game world, providing a way to raise or lower it using in-game commands.
+This script allows for the dynamic control and movement of drawbridges in Fivem, providing a way to raise or lower it using in-game commands.

 Features
 =================